 Certified Pre-Owned Pros and Cons

-During these hard economic times, credit is a lot harder to get than it used to be.
+With higher new vehicle prices and rising interest rates, credit is a lot harder to get than it used to be.
 Shoppers who would ordinarily have searched for a new car might no longer qualify for a loan of that size.
 Fortunately, they have a less-costly alternative: the Certified Pre-Owned (CPO) car.

 Regular used-car buyers also are tempted by CPO vehicles, which reduce some of the inherent risk.
 No used car is perfect, but certified models undergo a comprehensive, point-by-point inspection.
 Certified Pre-Owned cars also include warranty coverage.